Guillex387/qpt-container/README.md

 - Preview the files
 - Remove folders and files
 - Export and import disks
+- Edit files

-The app is very friendly and easy to use, you can create the disks that you need and manage at the same time.
-And is completely secure, because all the disk is locked with a password, and all the data will be stored locally in your computer, and not in the cloud or something like this.
+The app is very friendly and easy to use, you can create the disks that you need.
+And is completely secure, because all the disk is encrypted with a password, and all the data will be stored locally in your computer, and not in the cloud or something like this.

-> **Important**
->
-> You must load the disk that you want in the dropdown menu, for view and edit their content

 ## Executables